Eminent Domain Attorney for the I-440 Improvements in Raleigh and Cary

 Our Attorneys are Experienced with Eminent Domain and Land Condemnation Cases

-The attorneys of Kirk, Kirk, Howell, Cutler and Thomas, LLP understand the sensitivity of your Eminent Domain and Land Condemnation case.
+The eminent domain attorneys of Kirk, Kirk, Howell, Cutler and Thomas, LLP understand the complexity of a government agency claiming your property.
 Your home or business is important to you and as such, our goal is to reduce the stress of the case and help you receive the appropriate compensation for the value of your property.
 Contact our experienced legal team today by calling (919) 615-2473 or by completing the online contact form below.
 We look forward to helping you with your case.